 We calculate the restriction on the total container volume for all containers with inorganic powders.
 You can bring more than one container of inorganic powders, but the total volume of all the containers must be 350 mL or less.
 You cannot tip powders out to fall under the 350 mL threshold.

-You must present all powders in your carry-on baggage separately at the screening point.
+You may need to present all powders in your carry-on baggage separately at the screening point.
 They do not need to be in a re-sealable plastic bag.

 Examples of inorganic powders (restrictions apply)